hanabi/hanabi.github.io/README.md

 * At the beginning of the game, you start with 8 clues.
 This section only applies to situations where you climb to 8 clues in the middle of the game.
 * A player who has a turn with 8 clues in the bank may give a low-value clue because they are not sure that they can play anything (and they can't discard because the game does not allow you to discard while at 8 clues).
 Similar to a *Double Discard* or a *Locked Hand* situation, players should not read too closely into any clues given during this state.
 * When a player is at 8 cluesn, everyone understands that they might be giving a "stall" clue.
 However, there are limits - they are not allowed to just clue anything they want.
 See the "Allowable Stall Clues" section above.
-* Players at 8 clues gain the special ability to save any card that they want, on or off chop.
+* Players at 8 clues gain the special ability to save any card that they want, on OR off chop, as long as the card is not freshly drawn.
 This is called an *8 Clue Save*.
-However, similar to a *Locked Hand Save*, they can only do this if there is no normal *Play Clues*, *Save Clues*, *Tempo Clues*, or *5 Stalls* to give.
+However, similar to a *Locked Hand Save*, they can only do this if there are no higher priority clues available.
+(See the priority column in the "Allowable Stall Clues" section above.)
-* Along the same lines, players at 8 clues MUST follow general clue priority.
-For example, a player at 8 clues cannot *5 Stall* if there is a normal *Play Clue* or *Save Clue* to give.
-(If they do, it will look like a *Play Clue* on the 5.)

 <br />